jc-bao/mujoco_mpc-fork/README.md

 ## How to add new robot

-1. match the site name and position
+1. add/match the site name
+2. port all default class and set related joint to the new property
+3. comment out the joint that is not used in the reference model while keep
+4. disable all collisions expect the one on the foot (i.e. match the collision group)
-2. match the actuator, please use position control and use damping in joint rather than kv.
+5. match the actuator, please use position control and use damping in joint rather than kv.

 ## Notes